-Any data or other information presented in the charts is for comparative purposes only, and is not to be deemed a part of any offering of securities.
+Any data or other information presented in the following charts is for comparative purposes only, and is not to be deemed a part of any offering of securities.

 A significant portion of the Smart Option Student Loan performance data described above is provided to Sallie Mae Bank by Navient under a data sharing agreement executed in connection with the Spin-Off.
-This data sharing agreement expires in 2019.
+This data sharing agreement expires on April 29, 2019 and, as a result, cumulative gross default data for pre-2015 P&I Repayment Vintages is held static as of December 31, 2018.
 Under the data sharing agreement, Navient makes no representations or warranties to Sallie Mae Bank concerning the accuracy and completeness of information that it provided.
 Sallie Mae Bank has not independently verified, and is not able to verify, the accuracy or completeness of the data provided under the agreement.